Undergraduate degree course in Electronic and Electrical Engineering BEng:

 Small-group tutorials/personal tutorials run alongside the lecture course, addressing any individual problems you may have and allowing you to consolidate lecture material, as well as test your understanding through problem-solving exercises.

 Project Work.
 All of our undergraduate programmes feature a significant level of project working in each year of study, with individual and group projects designed to prepare our graduates for teamworking, problem solving and project management.
-To support this the entire second year goes on a team-building weekend in the Lake District before starting their group project, and those who take an MEng degree programme do the same again before starting their major group project in the third year.
-For many of our students these weekends help to build skills and friendships which last long beyond their project work.
+To support this the entire second year goes on a team-building trip in the Lake District before starting their group project.
+For many of our students these trips help to build skills and friendships which last long beyond their project work.

 Enquiry Based Learning (EBL) is a group activity which requires you to work in a team, with a variety of assessment methods; in either a group or individually, by written reports and sometimes as a presentation.
 Based on techniques used in research-led organisations like the University of Birmingham, EBL gives you a research-orientated approach to a problem and helps you to gain essential skills that are highly valued by employers.